ARCO-development/gcs20221/README.md

 # gcs20221
-TEST Repository of gcs discipline
+TEST Repository of gcs subject

 I'm having my first Github class.
 This is another line that i wrote.